bwsw/cloudstack-ui/README.md

 * Plugins
    * VM metrics a.k.a.
 Pulse
-   * VM expenses like resource utilization stats, traffic, IO stats a.k.a.
+   * Resource utilization stats, traffic, IO stats, CS entities stats a.k.a.
 Accounting
    * Web SSH a.k.a.
 ShellInABox
    * Applications a.k.a.
-Roller
+Roller (Docker swarm or Ansible, tbd)

 ## Screenshots & Features descriptions